Chart Color Schemes

 Charmhaven is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2-level projections released in 2022 with 2021 as the base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Charmhaven is expected to increase by 211 persons to 2041, reflecting a total increase of 2.5% over the 17 years.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Charmhaven is expected to increase by 198 persons to 2041, reflecting a total increase of 2.3% over the 17-year period.

 Frequently Asked Questions - Population